 - A Management Committee or Governing Board, elected by its membership at an Annual General Meeting, and elected office bearers.

 - Have appropriate Safeguarding Policies for protecting Children and Vulnerable adults, who are involved as part of the group’s programme.

-- Evidence of Employers Liability insurance (where applicable) to cover a minimum £10 million for the activities of the group, including the proposed project, or confirmation from a broker that this can be produced.
+- Evidence of Employers Liability insurance (where applicable) to cover a minimum £10 million for the activities of the group, including the proposed festival, or confirmation from a broker that this can be produced.

 - Evidence that the group is based with the Lisburn & Castlereagh area or that the project beneficiaries are resident of the Lisburn & Castlereagh City Council area.

 - not formally constituted, in other words, they do not have a constitution or memorandum and articles of association

 - not operating on a not-for-profit basis (taken from the constitution or memorandum and articles of association) as we cannot support commercial projects or projects that could be carried out commercially.
 If, in the reasonable opinion of the council, the organisation applying for funding is a de facto commercial organisation, whatever the legal make-up of the organisation, then the council shall not fund that organisation.
 The decision of the council shall be final in this regard.